garretfick/openplcproject.github.io/reference/plc-addressing/index.md

 3. a data size indication
 4. a hierarchical address

-Formally, a PLC address can be expressed in Backus Naur Form.
+Formally, a PLC address can be expressed in Backus–Naur Form.

 ```
 <plc-address> ::= "%" <storage-class> <data-size> <hierarchical-address>